anaseto/boohu/README.md

 [tcell](https://github.com/gdamore/tcell) instead of termbox-go, and requires cgo on some platforms, but is more portable.
 The second will work on POSIX systems with a `stty` command.

+## Tiles

+With Go 1.11 or later, you can also build the WebAssembly version with:

+    GOOS=js GOARCH=wasm go build --tags js -o boohu.wasm

+You can then play by serving a directory containing the wasm file via http.
+The directory should contain some other files that you can find in the main website instance.

 Colors
 ------